 Here are just a few of the biggest contrasts then between the Arab and the Western perspective.

 Family.
-As I stated earlier family is the center of everything in the Arab world, whereas in much of the Western world family is important, but an individual’s plans don’t have to be determined entirely by the wishes of one’s family.
-What about friends?
-Friends are actually somewhat peripheral to Arabs despite their commitment to social relationships, whereas for Westerners friends are vitally important and may actually be even closer to many Westerners than the extended family is.
+As we read earlier, family and business are intertwined in the cultures of the Arab world.
+Sharing a meal with one’s family as a business associate garners respect and may be a way of seeing whether you are trustworthy.
+Family is the center of everything in the Arab world; comparatively, in much of the Western world family is important, but an individual’s plans don’t have to be determined entirely by the wishes of one’s family.
+In the sphere of friendships, friends are somewhat peripheral to Arabs despite their commitment to social relationships.
+For Westerners, friends are vitally important and may actually be even closer to many Westerners than the extended family is.

 Religion.
-We’ve said it’s central to everything for most Arabs, at least in their way of thinking, whereas for a Westerner whether or not religion has a strong influence really depends on the individual.
-In the Arab world, society is predominately oriented around protecting the rights of the family, but for the Westerner, society exists to protect the rights of the individual.
+Religion is central to everything for most Arabs, at least in their way of thinking, whereas for a Westerner whether or not religion has a strong influence depends on the individual.
+In the Arab world, society is oriented around protecting the rights of the family, but for the Westerner, society exists to protect the rights of the individual.
 What about age and youthfulness?
-Age and wisdom are highly honored in the Arab world, whereas in the Western world there is less respect for age and youth, and beauty seems to matter more.
+Age and wisdom are highly honored in the Arab world, whereas in the Western world there is less respect for age and youth, and beauty appears to matter more.

-It’s pretty difficult to talk about what it means to be an Arab without also talking about Islam, the second largest religion in the world.
-The question is are the terms Arab and Muslim synonymous?
-The quick answer is no. In fairness Arabs are overwhelmingly Muslim, but not all of them.
+It’s often difficult to talk about what it means to be an Arab without also talking about Islam, the second-largest religion in the world.
+But are the terms Arab and Muslim synonymous?
+The quick answer is no. In fairness, Arabs are overwhelmingly Muslim, but not all of them.

 Common Questions About the Arab Cluster

 Arab clothing varies according to the following criteria: 1) male or female, 2) age and location, 3) urban or rural, and, of course, 4) social class.
 Women have few rules but are generally seen wearing a headdress while men are almost always in a white robe called a thobe and loose, long shorts.